-In Washington State, primary care provider is defined as "a general practice physician, family practitioner, internist, pediatrician, osteopathic physician, naturopath, physician assistant, osteopathic physician assistant, and advanced registered nurse practitioner licensed under Title 18 RCW."19 The workgroup sought to operationalize the four C's described above to develop a standardized set of questions to define primary care providers and primary care.
+In Washington State, primary care provider is defined as "a general practice physician, family practitioner, internist, pediatrician, osteopathic physician, naturopath, physician assistant, osteopathic physician assistant, and advanced registered nurse practitioner licensed under Title 18 RCW."21 The workgroup sought to operationalize the four C's described above to develop a standardized definition: Team-based care led by an accountable provider that serves as a person's source of first contact with the larger healthcare system and coordinator of the health care services that the person receives.
+Primary care includes a comprehensive array of appropriate, evidence-informed services to foster a continuous relationship over time.